pieterD7/Applause-Meter/README.md

 The app doesn't store personal data.
 The app does not share data with others.

-If you see a violation to the privacy law you could issue a complaint with the privacy authority.
+If you see a violation to the privacy law you could file a complaint with the privacy authority.

 Deutsch